SAP-samples/teched2025-AD160/exercises/ex0/README.md

 - Guided Development: Developers receive recommendations and guardrails tailored to SAP Business Technology Platform (BTP).
 - Consistency:  SAP’s MCP tools are and will be reused across our tooling portfolio, ensuring consistent developer experience and outcomes wherever you build SAP applications.
 Whether you’re generating backend services, UIs, or business logic, you can rely on the same quality, structure, and compliance.

+If you want to get more information after the workshop, click here: [SAP MCP server](https://community.sap.com/t5/technology-blog-posts-by-sap/sap-build-introduces-new-mcp-servers-to-enable-agentic-development-for/ba-p/14205602)

 ## Exercise 0.3 Install MCP server

 Install Github Copilot?